casper-network/docs-archive/implementation/serialization-standard.rst

 Block
 -----
-A proto-block after execution, with the resulting post-state-hash.
-This is the core component of the Casper linear blockchain.
-The definitions and serialization for a ProtoBlock are defined below.
+A block is the core component of the Casper linear blockchain, used in two contexts:

+#.
+A data structure containing a collection of transactions.
+Blocks form the primary structure of the blockchain.
+#.
+A message that is exchanged between nodes containing the data structure as explained in (1).

+Each block has a globally unique ID, achieved by hashing the contents of the block.

+Each block points to its parent.
+An exception is the first block, which has no parent.

 A block is structurally defined as follows:

 .. code:: rust